lvpeschke/NetNinny/Lab2.md

 #### Lena
-* starting the client part: entirely separated: get IP of the current interface and send hardcoded message to real server + get response
+* starting the client part, entirely separated: get IP of the current interface and send hardcoded message to real server + get response